 Paul Gill and Nick Steel

-Paul Gill and Nick Steel are part of the Faculty of Medicine Health and Safety Team.
-The health and safety team is responsible for developing occupational health and safety programs for all Faculty of Medicine students.
-Together, they develop educational resources and facilitate discussions about mistreatment and reporting throughout the Faculty of Medicne.
-Both Paul and Nick strive to create an environment where all students are comfortable reporting and discussing their concerns.
-They hope to provide students with the tools needed to enjoy a safe and positive learning environment.
+Nick Steel leads the Faculty of Medicine Health and Safety Team and co-chairs, along with Dr. Cheryl Holmes, the UGME Learning Environment Advisory Council, while Paul Gill manages Health & Safety Partnerships for Safety & Risk Services, which supports Faculty of Medicine Health and Safety.
+The FoM health and safety team is responsible for developing occupational health and safety programs for all Faculty of Medicine students.
+They create educational resources and facilitate discussions about respectful learning environments, including communicating concerns, throughout the Faculty of Medicine.
+Both Paul and Nick strive to create an environment where all students are comfortable discussing their concerns; they are happy to be available to have confidential discussions with all learners in the Faculty.
+They are both committed to fostering a safe and positive learning environment for all students.

 Educational Environment Faculty Lead, Postgraduate Medical Education